EvitaKnits/stitch-space/README.md

 | Personal Stitch Space: followers     | No                 | Yes               | No               |
 | Notifications                        | No                 | Yes               | Yes              |

-Admins can access the Django admin panel.
+Admins can access the Django admin panel for the back-end API.

 ### API Integration